Photoshop Elements vs Photoshop: What's the Difference?

 While both carry the trusted Photoshop brand and are designed for editing photos, their target audiences, feature sets, and pricing models are very different.
 Understanding the distinction between these two can help you choose the version that best suits your skill level, creative needs, and budget.

 This article explores the key differences between Photoshop Elements and full Photoshop, offering a side-by-side comparison across features, use cases, system demands, and pricing.
+We’ll also show how the XPPen Artist Ultra 16 can support both beginner and professional users in their creative journey.

 Photoshop Elements for Hobbyists